derb12/pybaselines/docs/algorithms/algorithms_1d/smooth.rst

 snip (Statistics-sensitive Non-linear Iterative Peak-clipping)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:meth:`~.Baseline.snip` iteratively takes the element-wise minimimum of each value
+:meth:`~.Baseline.snip` iteratively takes the element-wise minimum of each value
 and the average of the values at the left and right edge of a window centered
 at the value.
 The size of the half-window is incrementally increased from 1 to the
 specified maximum size, which should be set to approximately half of the